Eruanne2/Eruanne2/README.md

 ### Hi, I'm Charis 👋

 💻 I'm a full-stack developer who specializes in React-Redux and Ruby on Rails.
+(Currently learning TypeScript too.)

 ❤️ Check out my favorite project, [Align Bank](https://align-financial.herokuapp.com/#/)!
 It's a clone of real-life Ally Bank, which is fully functional including some pretty nifty features like interest accrual and force logout after inactivity.